 The amount of refund does not alter irrespective of whether the taxpayer commenced occupation before or during that financial year.

-Land may be partially exempt if the land is the owner's principal place of residence and is used partially for a business or commercial purpose.
+Land may be partially exempt if the land is the owner's principal place of residence and is used partially for a business or commercial purpose - see Eligibility for partial principal place of residence exemption section for more detail.

 - the amount paid to the vendor by the purchaser as an adjustment of land tax, or